dgaff/personal/README.md

 ### Collaborative Decisions

 I like to hear everyone's input on important decisions.
 Usually this is good, but sometimes it can be slow.
 When I build teams, I find people who know more than I do.
-So I rely on my team to help with decisions.
+So I rely on my team to help with important decisions.
 As an executive, this means I rely on my senior leadership team for discussion and debate.
-If a clear decision emerges, we'll go with that.
+If a clear decision emerges from that discussion, we'll go with that.
 If there isn't one, I will try to make the call.

-This can be a point of weakness sometimes, as I am working to be more decisive.
+This can be a point of weakness sometimes, too, as I am working to be more decisive.
 In reality, I have opinions on everything (see stubbornness above), but I overcorrect for this by driving towards consensus.
 This can lead to me not making a needed crisp decision in the moment.
 You must call me out, "Doug, make the damn decision!"

 When you are working with your teams, I want you to get your managers or engineers to collaborate, too.